Arrtourz/Logic-error-localization-and-correction-with-machine-learning/README.md

 # Similar to above, adjust the script for SPOC evaluation
 ```

-To properly cite the paper associated with your GitHub repository in the README, you can add a "References" section at the end.
-Here is how you could format it:

----

 ## References

 Xu, Z., Sheng, V. S., & Lu, K. (2023).
 Logic Error Localization and Correction with Machine Learning (Student Abstract).
 Proceedings of the AAAI Conference on Artificial Intelligence, 37(13), 16372-16373. [https://doi.org/10.1609/aaai.v37i13.27046](https://doi.org/10.1609/aaai.v37i13.27046)

 ---

-This citation provides readers with the source of the academic foundation and insights that guided the development of your project.

 ## License